markaspot/docs/docs/index.md

 We assume you use the Docksal integration that comes along with the project repo.
 It brings all necessary tools out of the box.
 All commands and URLs will also work in any local or production environment.

 Please help improving it.
 You can send pull requests anytime.
-If you find bugs dont hesitate to [file an issue](https://github.com/markaspot/mark-a-spot/issues).
-Contact us anytime for support.
+If you find bugs don't hesitate to [file an issue](https://github.com/markaspot/mark-a-spot/issues).

 ## Installation

-The easiest way to run a ready-to-use Mark-a-Spot is by installing it via composer.
-This is how you get the latest code base.
+The easiest way to run a ready-to-use Mark-a-Spot platform is by installing it via composer.
+This is how you get the latest code base:

 ```
 $ curl -s https://getcomposer.org/installer | php